kakashi3lite/AI-News/mlops/README.md

 ## 🌟 Overview

-Commander DeployX is an advanced MLOps platform that combines:
+This is an advanced MLOps platform that combines:
 - **Multi-Agent RAG Architecture** for context-aware code optimization
 - **Headless CI/CD Pipelines** with automated quality gates
 - **Chaos Engineering** for resilience testing